 I finished painting that night, and the next day, we moved everything in and finished the final touches.

 Tomorrow I’ll be sharing the full reveal, and let me just say, YOU DON’T WANT TO MISS IT!
-I’m so thrilled with how the room turned out, I couldn’t easy steal it as my own! 🙂
+I’m so thrilled with how the room turned out, I could easy steal it as my own! 🙂